bcbio/bcbio-nextgen/README.md

 The installation instructions assume that you have full root access to install python modules and packages (production environment).
-If this is not the case, you may want to install a python VirtualEnv and other tools automatically on your $HOME to ease your development needs:
+If this is not the case, you may want to install a python VirtualEnv and other tools automatically on your $HOME to ease your development needs using the following script:

 http://bitbucket.org/tmslnz/python-dreamhost-batch/src/tip/pyHost.sh